MithilShah/edtech-demo-store/src/aws-lambda/amazon-pay-signing/README.md

 In order to set up the integration so that you can initiate a checkout session, we need to set up an Amazon Pay merchant account, as well as a store, and obtain the integration credentials for that store.
-Having obtained these credentials we can supply them to Retail Demo Store so that it can start a credentialed checkout session which you can enter by authenticating a test user.
+Having obtained these credentials we can supply them to Edtech Demo so that it can start a credentialed checkout session which you can enter by authenticating a test user.
 For more information about integrating with Amazon Pay see <a href="https://developer.amazon.com/docs/amazon-pay-checkout/get-set-up-for-integration.html">
 these instructions</a>.

-Here are step-by-step instructions to get you started with Amazon Pay in the Retail Demo Store:
+Here are step-by-step instructions to get you started with Amazon Pay in the Edtech Demo:
 <ol>
   <li>Set up an Amazon Pay account at <a href="https://sellercentral.amazon.com/">
     https://sellercentral.amazon.com/</a>.